nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

   $ ./test.py

-These tests are run in parallel by Waf.
+These tests are run in parallel by ns3.
 You should eventually see a report saying that

 .. sourcecode:: text